bschwant/Capstone/README.md

 For the user interface of our program, our minimum objective given to us by our client was a command line interface, as they are familiar with that structure and because this is not a commercial project that needs to be simple to use for everyone.
 However, we wanted to add the ability to control our program using a simple GUI to better serve our clients.

 ### 13.1 Block Requirements

-Req #
-Requirement
-Description
-E1
-Complete
+E1 - Complete
-This block must combine all functionality of project E2
+This block must combine all functionality of project E2 - User Friendly
-User Friendly
 The user must be able to easily interact with our program

 ### 13.2 Input/Output Summary

-Type
-Description
-Notes
-Input
-Command Line Arguments
+Input - Command Line Arguments
 Command line arguments can be used to initiate all functionality associated with our project.
-Input
-GUI Inputs
+Input - GUI Inputs
 When our program is run in GUI mode, there can be inputs for model retraining.

 ### 13.3 Cost Requirements